ozkary/Data-Engineering-Bootcamp/readme.md

 - Testing and documenting
 - Deployment to the cloud and locally
 - Visualizing the data with google data studio and metabase

+### Week 5: Batch Processing with Spark
+- Data Batch processing
+- What is Spark
+    - Spark Dataframes
+    - Spark SQL
+    - Internals: GroupBy and joins